ranganathanlab/pySCA/docs/source/get_started.rst

   The script that defines positions that show a statistically significant correlation. scaTools.py
-  Contains the pySCA library... the functions that implement all of the SCA calculations.
+  Contains the pySCA library - the functions that implement all of the SCA calculations.